linnabrown/run_dbcan/README.md

 Last updated 12/24/18

 **update info**
-- more user friendly
+- More user friendly
-- add `stp hmmdb` signature gene in CGC_Finder.py
+- Adds `stp hmmdb` signature gene in CGC_Finder.py
-- change tfdb from `tfdb` to `tf.hmm`, which is added to `db/` directory
+- Changes tfdb from `tfdb` to `tf.hmm`, which is added to `db/` directory
-- Using newest dbCAN-HMMdb and CAZY.dbCAN2 db
+- Uses newest dbCAN-HMMdb and CAZY.dbCAN2 db
-- Fix bugs in HotPep python version to fit python 3 user.
+- Fixes bugs in HotPep python version to fit python 3 user.
 ### Function

 - Accepts user input